leon-v/ESP8266-MQTT-Auto-Light-Sleep/README.md

 Given that LiPo batteries drop 1000mv drop per charge would make about 10 days battery life.
 Not too bad, not too great.
 Scope is measuring 38mW.
 Will check later if that matches

+I currenly have the circuit running for days.
+I am getting re-connection issues.
+The IC stays awake and tries to send packets, fills its buffer, then crashes.
+I think i need to get MQTT ping working better.
+I need to check Wifi connectivity

+I have been runnign for 48 houes, and the 18650 dropped from 3900mV to 3700mV.
+So 200mV drop.
+Assuming 1V drop of total battery life, i should get 10 days.

+This is looking on par with what i need to get it to run from a solar panel